Skip to content

 Exploring safely

-Don't forget to bring a torch or headlamp with you to help you light the way.
+Don't forget to bring a torch or headlamp or torch with you to help you light the way.
 Please stay within the abbey ruins once darkness falls.
 The abbey ruin is nearly 900 years old and while it looks tempting to climb on, it's much safer to have fun discovering all the secret doorways and staircases in the shadows instead.

 You might also be interested in